![]() |

 To see auto mode in action, try adjusting the spacing to the right and left of the "Star" and "HD*" words on the first line, then re-run entable.

-By default, entable lines up the columns based on the spacing of the first three columns in the first row (see auto mode below).
+By default, entable lines up the columns based on the spacing of the columns in the first row (see auto mode below).
 For better control, use manual mode.

 Auto mode

-In "auto" mode, which is the default, use spaces to arrange the first three columns of the first row like you'd like them, then run Entable.
+In "auto" mode, which is the default, use spaces to arrange the fields in the first first line like you'd like them, then run Entable.

 For example: